-Upon the consummation of this offering, our authorized share capital will consist of ordinary shares, par value \$0.01 per share, and special shares, par value \$0.01 per share.
-As of , 2023 we had ordinary shares issued and outstanding (or ordinary shares if the underwriters exercise their option to purchase additional ordinary shares in full) and special shares issued and outstanding.
+Upon the consummation of this offering, our authorized share capital will consist of 1,329,120,000 ordinary shares, par value \$0.01 per share, and 156,000,000 special shares, par value \$0.01 per share.
+As of December 31, 2023, we had 303,683,900 ordinary shares issued and outstanding and 127,771,124 special shares issued and outstanding, after giving effect to this offering.
 Holders of our ordinary shares and special shares have identical rights other than with respect to voting, conversion and transfer rights.
 Holders of our ordinary shares and special shares have no preemptive, subscription, redemption or sinking fund rights.

 All issued and outstanding shares are validly issued, fully paid and non-assessable.
-A register of holders of our ordinary shares and our special shares will be maintained by Conyers Corporate Services (Bermuda) Limited in Bermuda, and a branch register will be maintained in the United States by , who will serve as branch registrar and transfer agent.
+A register of holders of our ordinary shares and our special shares will be maintained by Conyers Corporate Services (Bermuda) Limited in Bermuda, and a branch register will be maintained in the United States by Equiniti Trust Company, LLC, who will serve as branch registrar and transfer agent.

-As of , 2024, we had holders of record of our ordinary shares and holders of record of our special shares.
+As of December 31, 2023, we had three holders of record of our ordinary shares and two holders of record of our special shares.